 If settlement is not reached the parties may decide to litigate.

 If you're considering mediation to negotiate the terms of your divorce, you'll want to make sure you know the laws in your state.
-You can do this by simply reaching out to a skilled divorce lawyer in your area who will be familiar with mediation and settlement agreements, and can work to get you the best possible outcome.
+You can do this by simply reaching out to a skilled divorce lawyer in your area who'll be familiar with mediation and settlement agreements, and can work to get you the best possible outcome.